SameerVohra/CodeMeet/Readme.md

 ## Features

 - **Real-time Collaboration**: Multiple users can edit code simultaneously, with live updates.
-- **Video Chat**: Communicate with collaborators directly within the editor using the integrated video chat feature.
 - **Multi-language Code Compiler**: Compile and run code in the following programming languages:
-  - C
   - C++
   - Python